The Telephone Consumer Protection Act (TCPA)

 Florida Telemarketing Rules

-The state of Florida has recently updated the Florida Consumer Protection Law and the Florida Telemarketing Act, and has created their own version of the TCPA that is in effect as of July 1st, 2021.
+The state of Florida has recently updated the Florida Consumer Protection Law and the Florida Telemarketing Act, to extend beyond certain limitations in the TCPA and is in effect as of July 1st, 2021.

 Among other new provisions, the law includes a presumption that any call to a Florida area code is a call to a Florida resident or a person in the state of Florida – so all companies should be aware of this risk and prepare for compliance.